caiocmb7/projetos/ML&AI/world cup 2022/README.md

 * Relationship between the number of goals scored and the number of shots on goal

+* Predictions columns were analyzed to indicate if there was a upset case in the games.
 ### Conclusion

 ### Next Steps